MantledIllusion/trail-metrics/trail-metrics-spring5-parentpom/trail-metrics-support-spring5-security/README.md

   security:
     provider:
       dispatch: <Dispatch a measurement when an authentication provider has handled authentication, false by default>
+    manager:
+      dispatch: <Dispatch a measurement when an authentication manager has handled authentication, false by default>
     authentication:
       dispatchFailure: <Dispatch a measurement when authentication fails, false by default>
       dispatchSuccess: <Dispatch a measurement when authentication succeeds, false by default>